 Light of the Martyr is a strong and cheap instant-cast spell that has no cooldown, but which has the drawback of damaging you for 50% of the amount healed.
 Moreover, its healing does not heal the Beacon of Light target.

-Light of Dawn is an instant-cast spell with a 12-second cooldown, which is reduced by Haste, that heals up to 5 injured allies in a cone in front of you.
-It is relatively inexpensive.
+Light of Dawn is an instant-cast spell that costs 3 Holy Power.
+Light of Dawn heals up to 5 injured allies in a cone in front of you.

 Utility for Holy Paladins